natefduncan/landdox/README.md

 # landdox
-Unofficial Landdox API in Python
+Unofficial wrapper to Landdox API in Python.